Chris Brown (veterinarian): Media career

 In March 2017, Brown announced he was stepping down as host of Bondi Vet due to an extensive schedule.

 Vet Gone Wild, a series that began airing on Animal Planet (US) in June 2018, features Brown helping animals in various situations outside of Sydney.
 He even ventures out to other countries in some episodes.

 In 2018, it was announced that he would host a local version of Saturday Night Takeaway alongside Julia Morris.
 He began hosting on 24 February 2019 on Network 10, with the name Chris & Julia's Sunday Night Takeaway.

 In February 2023, it was announced Brown had signed with Seven Network and would be leaving Network 10 in July 2023 after his final hosting duties of I'm a Celebrity...Get Me Out of Here!.

+In June 2023, Seven announced the first two projects Brown will take on, that being host of their upcoming renovation competition, Dream Home, and host and producer of an untitled adventure series.

+In October 2023, Daryl Somers announced that he would be stepping back from hosting Seven Network's Dancing with the Stars Australia, and that Brown would be taking over his duties for the show's 21st season set to premiere in 2024.
+He will co-host alongside Sonia Kruger.

+In November 2024, it was announced Brown will host a wildlife series for Seven titled Once In A Lifetime.
+In October 2025, the series was revealed during Seven’s annual upfronts would now air in 2026, with Brown traveling around the world with a celebrity veterinary assistant to treat animals.
+There was also official confirmation of him hosting a new renovation series, My Reno Rules.

+He has also filled in for Larry Emdur on The Morning Show in 2025.

 Personal life

-In 2012, Brown dated TV presenter Roz Kelly.

-In 2014, Brown dated actress Kassandra Clementi.

-Photography has been one of Brown's hobbies since he was a child, and he is now an ambassador for Canon.
+Photography has been one of Brown's hobbies since he was a child.
+He is now an ambassador for Canon.
 He stated, "Photography has always been a bit of a secret pleasure for me.
 I'll often grab a camera before or after work to escape for some 'me' time, and you'll find me with one of my eyes wedged up against the viewfinder, trying to capture that elusive shot."

-Brown runs the website 'Drool', where he shares animal stories, tips and sells his photography.
+Brown owns the website drool.pet, where he shares pet tips, insights and sells a range of treats, washes and care products.

-Brown had size 15 feet since he was 14 years old and in his home town the only shoes he could buy to fit were purple and green.
+Brown has worn size 15 shoes since he was 14 years old.
+In his home town, the only shoes he could buy to fit were purple and green.

 Surfing is one of Brown's hobbies, which he could be seen doing on episodes of Bondi Vet.
 While surfing in Chile on a 12-foot wave, he got whiplash and tore his groin.

-Cricket is Brown's pet cat which he rescued when she came in as a patient on Bondi Vet.